telliott99/MyUnix/git1-setup.rst

     Branch master set up to track remote branch master from origin.
     >

-Since I am set up to use SSH to connect, it just works.
+Since I am already set up to use SSH to connect, it just works.
 No password prompt.

 We can check it: